 I think seeing those metrics would give us a better picture and explanation of the tax dollars spent.
 I think that there should be a simpler representation of the winter maintenance service rather than that lengthy report presented.
 I really didn’t get much out of that report, way too much process detail for the Council and us to absorb.
 A detailed set of procedures of what is going to be done, and seeing so much to be done I wonder if it is ever done.
 This is something to think about.
 It is human nature to write these lengthy processes and most of the time never follow them.
 Look what happened this winter.

 Of course, these are observations of a by-stander and a tax-payer watching their tax dollars being spent.
 I may be wrong speculating about our snow removal and sidewalk salting practices but I believe the scenarios are interesting to note.
 With tax dollars increasing every year these scenarios should be questioned.

 So I am not so concerned with the downgraded service as long as it does not pose safety concerns.
 The removal of snow where small side streets join up with main roads is a must.
 Putting priority on sidewalks near schools may be a good idea as well.
-It is expected that winter service maintenance throughout the town is the same for everyone.
+It is expected that Aurora winter maintenance throughout the town is the same for everyone.
 Both cost and effectiveness of the service need to be considered when making decisions.
 As always I expect accountability, nothing more, nothing less.

 Anna Lozyk Romeo